What To Know About UV Radiation and Your Skin

 As the years go by, many of us shy away from soaking up the sun.
 We turn to hats and long cover-ups, worshipping broad spectrum sunscreen over bronzing.
 And rightfully so, knowing that sun exposure causes up to 80% of the visible signs of skin aging.

 The sun plays a vital role in our health, contributing to our mental well-being and playing a role in the synthesis of vitamin D. But it also emits something called electromagnetic radiation.
-While some of it is absorbed, scattered, and reflected before it reaches us, the radiation that does arrive at the Earth’s surface is called the solar spectrum.
+While some of it is absorbed, scattered, and reflected before it reaches the Earth, the radiation that reaches us is called the solar spectrum.

-The solar spectrum is made up of different kinds of radiation which are measured and classified according to their electromagnetic frequencies.
+The solar spectrum is made up of different kinds of radiation which are grouped by their electromagnetic frequencies.
 A few of them, like ultraviolet A radiation (UVA) and ultraviolet B radiation (UVB), should sound familiar.
 However, visible blue light and infrared radiation may also alter your skin’s appearance.

 uv rays and uv damage to the skin infographic | ISDIN blog